menandmice/micetro_docs/guides/user-manual/dns_records.rst

 1. Select the record(s) that you want to disable.
 To select more than one record, hold down the Ctrl (Cmd on Mac) key while making your selections.

-2. From the ellipsis menu select :guilabel:`Disable DNS record` or use ::menuselection:`Actions --> Disable DNS record`.
+2. From the ellipsis menu select :guilabel:`Disable DNS record` or use :menuselection:`Actions --> Disable DNS record`.

 .. note::
   Disabled records are grayed out in the grid, and will show an *Enable DNS record* action instead.